 If a student does not pass the Clinical Practice Exam, a remediation plan will be developed as outlined in this handbook (see Remediation Process and Remediation Plan-Appendix P).
-Students who have not passed the Clinical Practice Exam may not be permitted to take research classes scheduled for the Summer sessions of their third year in the program (PSYD 815 Advanced Research Design and PSYD 817 Advanced Data Analysis) or commence toward the proposal of their dissertation, decided on a case-by-case basis.
 The student may be provided with a second opportunity to pass on a case-by-case basis.
 Failure to pass the Clinical Practice Exam after two attempts may constitute grounds for dismissal from the program.

-Doctoral Externship
+Doctoral Practica

-The Advanced externship is an important and required two-year experience of the Doctorate of Psychology in Counseling Psychology education.
-The Advanced Externship that begins in the second year of study provides the student with the opportunity to integrate into professional practice theoretical information and intervention strategies learned in advanced graduate coursework completed during the previous year(s) under the direction of qualified supervisors.
+The Advanced Practicum (externship) is an important and required two-year experience of the Doctorate of Psychology in Counseling Psychology education.
+The Advanced Practicum that begins in the second year of study provides the student with the opportunity to integrate into professional practice theoretical information and intervention strategies learned in advanced graduate coursework completed during the previous year(s) under the direction of qualified supervisors.
 Practicum work continues during the second and third years of the program, and a full-time pre-doctoral internship is completed during the final and fifth year of study.

-Our program endorses the guidelines on practicum training outlined in the APA Guidelines and Principles of Accreditation APA Accreditation and the guidelines for professional psychology training developed by NCSPP.
-Additionally, the program ascribes to the Counseling Psychology Model Training Values Statement Addressing Diversity.
+Our program endorses the guidelines on practicum training outlined in the APA Guidelines and Principles of Accreditation (APA Accreditation and the guidelines for professional psychology training developed by NCSPP.
+Additionally, The program ascribes to the Counseling Psychology Model Training Values Statement Addressing Diversity (Diversity Training Model).
 Consistent with our reflective practitioner-scholar training model, students complete their sequence of doctoral practica in a wide variety of externship sites (e.g., hospitals, community mental health agencies, neuro-rehabilitation facilities) throughout the Philadelphia and New Jersey area.

-All necessary information for completing the steps of the advanced field placement process can be found in the Advanced Externship Handbook with the corresponding materials located in our Canvas Learning Management System (LMS), Applications PSYD Externship.
+All necessary information for completing the steps of the advanced field placement process can be found in the Advanced Practica Handbook with the corresponding materials located in our Canvas Learning Management System (LMS), Applications PSYD Practica.
 Students in conjunction with the DCT and advisors are expected to complete all requirements specified for their advanced practica experience.
 Students are required to ensure that all preparatory paperwork, evaluations, maintenance of hours/tasks, and approvals are completed and submitted by all deadlines.

-Externship Program Description
+Practicum Program Description